Building Renovation: Help Wanted

 We need your talents!
 We need your ideas!
 We need your advice!

 The Physical Space Implementation Team (PSIT) is forming advisory support teams to lead, assist and consult with us through the many important tasks ahead.
-Currently, we are seeking members for these teams:
+Currently, we are seeking members for teams marked with *** and encourage you to submit the Statement of Interest Form (below):

 - Temporary Site Selection Team: This team of UUC members and staff will recommend at least three temporary sites that would be suitable for UUC operations during the construction of our new home.
 The team will assess programming space requirements and transition budget and prepare a formal recommendation.